cockroachdb/docs/v1.1/architecture/distribution-layer.md

     meta1/maxKey -> node4:26257, node5:26257, node6:26257
     ~~~

-2. `meta2` contains addresses for the nodes containing the replicas of each range in the cluster, the first of which is the [Leaseholder](replication-layer.html#leases).
+2. `meta2` contains addresses for the nodes containing the replicas of each range in the cluster.

     ~~~
     # Contains [A-G)